Ultimate Garage Security Guide: How to Protect Motorcycles, Bicycles & Tools in Your Garage

 - Weak or outdated locks

-- High-value contents stored inside, often in plain view.
+- High-value contents are stored inside, often in plain view.

 Modern thieves often use quiet but powerful tools — pry bars, cordless grinders, bottle jacks — and they target garages because they can work with partial cover, especially at night.

 Your goal is to make your garage look harder to attack than the alternatives.
-Thieves prefer easy opportunities.2.
-Understanding Garage Types (and Their Weak Points)
+Thieves prefer easy opportunities.

 Different garage designs have different vulnerabilities.
 Securing yours starts with understanding where attackers focus their efforts.